lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

 - first do a query to generate results that include list of SSObject Id of interest

+3.1 Back on the main query page, enter some example coordinates (e.g. 314.9407129, -31.5520653 from the first table we uploaded in Section 1) and search in a 100 arcsec radius cone, to retrieve a list of SSObjectIds.
+Do not delete the search results (they will stay active), but go back to the main query UI page by clicking the "RSP TAP Search" button in the top left.

+3.2 Then, click the "multi-object" button under the spatial constraints area of the UI.
+A new window will open to interface with loaded tables.
+Click the "Loaded Tables" tab at the top of the pop-up.

 - then return to query, use the "Loaded Table" option